Corrington Writing Contests

 The Corrington Excellence in First-Year Writing Contest

-The English Department invites essay submissions from first-year students inspired by the work of Maurice Carlos Ruffin and engaging with the idea of place.
+The English Department invites essay submissions from first-year students inspired by the work of Crystal Wilkinson and engaging with ideas of about food, foodways, ancestral inheritance, family, place, home, storytelling, and/or memory.

-• When you think of home, what comes to mind?
-What places (geographic locations, physical buildings, virtual spaces, people) are or have been home for you?
-How has your idea of home changed throughout your life?
+• When you think of food, what comes to mind?
+What dishes, locations, people, ingredients, preferences, or memories stand out to you?
+How has your experience of food changed throughout your life?

-• Our understanding of a place is impacted by memory: our personal memories, memories of others, collective memory, conflicting memory.
-How do you fit into the memory of your chosen place?
+• Our relationship with food and cooking is often impacted by memory: our personal memories, memories of others, collective memory, conflicting memory.
+What memories of food, cooking, and eating are most important to you?

 Essays should weave together personal experience, research and knowledge, and careful attention to language.
 Essays should be 1,000-1,500 words, not counting headers and citations.
 Any sources used should be cited.